landlab/landlab/docs/manual_index_alt_format.rst

 * `Manipulate arrays for plotting and display`_

-At the moment, this document only covers the base grid and the raster.
-Voronoi support coming soon.
+At the moment, the raster grid is much better developed than the Voronoi grid (and its derived unstructured grids).
+Most calls to ModelGrid methods below will work for such unstructured grids, but some may result in errors.
+Please report such missing functionality through the github page if you need it urgently!

 Grid creation